10 Ways to Decrease Your Bounce Rate

 Next, content should be placed under the right category and context.
 For instance, when content is placed in the wrong page, users may end up getting disappointed when opening which can lead them to bounce off your page.
 Additionally, it is a good idea to use various content aside from plain copy.
 Try alternating content with videos and images which can grab the attention of viewers.
 It’s important that content stays relevant to their categories in order to decrease website bounce rates.

 Additionally, ensure that the language in your website will be easily understood by visitors.
 Simply put, use simpler and basic vocabulary, write in shorter sentences and separate paragraphs with different topics.
 Also, use the specific topic as headings and subheadings in the paragraphs.
 This eases reading for visitors and they can easily scan the content to find what they’re looking for.

 4. Avoid Popups and Sidebar Widgets

+Try to keep the amount of popups you have on your site to a minimum to decrease bounce rates.
 Popups have the potential to discourage viewers from going beyond in your page.
 Similarly, sidebar widgets and ads can also distract and discourage viewers.